jvanderaa/nornir-nautobot/CONTRIBUTING.md

 When you install dependencies via Poetry you will get invoke as part of the process.

 ## Running tests locally

 Docker images are available to provide a consistent development environment from one machine to another.
 The best practice recommendation is to execute two steps to test:

-1. Build Docker container image
+1. Build Docker container image (`invoke build`)
-2. Execute test environment
+2. Execute test environment (`invoke tests`)
+   1. You can execute individual tests as well by looking at the tests with the command `invoke --list`

 ### Build Docker container image